April 5, 2026

 “I’m a Black American foreigner.
 Naturally, I stood out.
 Whenever we went to animation parties, people always thought I was the security,” he continues.
 “But I didn’t want to get special treatment.
 Most foreigners would take vacations or go back to America.
 I didn’t.
 I stayed in Japan for 10 years straight before I went back to America.”

-Five years into working at the company, Isom sat with Ogura and anime producer Mitsuhisa Ishikawa to announce his official resignation — yet another trajectory in his life that can be traced to the juvenile ambition he shared with his brother Darnell Isom.
+Five years into his time at the company, Isom sat down with Ogura and anime producer Mitsuhisa Ishikawa to announce his resignation—a decision rooted in the ambition he had long shared with his brother, Darnell Isom.
 The idea, seeded by the brothers’ entrepreneurial dad, bloomed into a reality in 2016 under the name D’ART Shtajio.

 For Isom, this now means dividing his days between being a businessman and a background-art lead.